ricardocanelas/reactnd-project-myreads/README.md

 ### Installing

-To download the project follow the instructions bellow
+To download the project follow the instructions bellow:

 ```
 git clone https://github.com/ricardocanelas/myreads
 cd myreads
 ```

-Install dependencies and run:
+Then install dependencies and run:

 ```
 yarn install